 Making Christmas cookies is a family tradition, but this was my first year attempting gingerbread and I think our little gingerbread cabins turned out great!
 Okay my cookie decorating skills can use some honing, but the cookies were soft, yummy and fun to make.

-I bought a gingerbread house cookie cutter at Target, I also found this similar one at Crate and Barrel.
-We used a decorating set from Ikea for the icing.
+I bought a gingerbread house cookie cutter at Target, I also found this similar one on Amazon.
+We used a decorating set similar to this one.

 1/2 cup shortening